|HOME | SCHEDULE | | CONTACT US|

 KPRG is a non-profit, community-organized public radio station licensed to the Guam Educational Radio Foundation.
 Our organizational governance and staff are as follows:

-Inquires regarding the station or its governing body may be directed to us via email through our contacts page.
-Our Mailing address is KPRG, UoG Station, Mangilao, GU 96923.
+Inquiries regarding the station or its governing body may be directed to us via email through our contacts page.
+Our Mailing address is KPRG-89.3FM PUBLIC RADIO GUAM 303 University Dr. Mangilao, Gu 96923.

 KPRG 89.3 FM is on the Guam airwaves today thanks to the vision and hard work of the Founders: